 That’s up in the air right now, but the race is on.
 Computer and consumer-electronics powerhouses such as Microsoft, Sony, and Apple, as well as a flock of start-ups, are investing heavily in devices that merge the capabilities of TVs and computers.
 Phone companies such as Verizon and SBC, meanwhile, are exploring how to transmit data-heavy, high-quality video signals through their DSL networks.
 And the networks and cable channels are experimenting with the new medium, running clips of their shows on sites such as YouTube, offering streaming video of programs on their own Web sites, and buying up producers of Internet-only programming.
 “The only way to figure this out is to put the content out there and test the consumer experience,” says Bill Stratton of Turner Broadcasting.

-What can Internet TV do that current TV can’t?The Internet, unlike conventional broadcast or cable TV, is a two-way medium.
+The Internet, unlike conventional broadcast or cable TV, is a two-way medium.
 In practical terms that means that producers of programming will be able to let viewers choose alternate endings, vote for a favorite performer, or drill down to DVD-like extra features with the click of a button.
 A company called Brightcove is readying a device that allows viewers to watch Internet downloads on their full-screen TV sets and upload their own homemade programs to share with other viewers.
 On the other side of the screen, the Internet enables advertisers to bypass the Nielsen ratings and get detailed, real-time information about viewing habits.
 Advertisers can use this data to deliver commercials custom-tailored to viewers’ interests.
 “With the information we collect, the ability to target advertising is immense,” says Jon Cody, who directs Fox’s digital media efforts.

 No. Networks are still the most efficient way to create and distribute high-budget programs to mass audiences.
 But the Internet makes it possible to profitably reach smaller audiences with niche programming.
 Thanks to Apple’s iTunes Music Store and a few similar services, TV producers are already offering their programs directly to paying customers for download.
 That’s great news for canceled shows with small but rabidly loyal fan bases, such as Arrested Development or the sci-fi series Farscape.
 If enough fans pay to download their favorite shows, producers will be able to use the revenue to finance new episodes.

 Probably not.
 It’s not easy to replace tens of billions of dollars.
 But the TV industry is coming to realize that its old business model, which is wholly dependent on traditional advertising, may need to be dramatically altered.
 The growing popularity of Digital Video Recorders, or DVRs, is enabling many viewers to skip over commercials, which upsets advertisers and scares the heck out of the networks.
 That’s why the networks are experimenting with new ideas, such as product placements in shows and software that inserts ads in specific contexts, such as razor commercials that appear after an unshaven character enters the scene.
 The Internet “give advertisers more places to reach the customer,” says Jo Ann Ross, CBS’ president of ad sales.
 TV production companies also see a chance to wring money from their archives.
 Some are contemplating offering subscription services that would give viewers access to thousands of hours of old programming, ranging from the bizarre 1960s sitcom My Mother the Car to cult favorites like Mystery Science Theater 3000.

-Will quality shows disappear?When TV does migrate to the Internet, some programmers say, ad revenue may drop dramatically.
+When TV does migrate to the Internet, some programmers say, ad revenue may drop dramatically.
 Advertisers like TV because each show can reach a vast audience.
 But by giving viewers more choice and freedom, Internet TV tends to cut audiences into smaller—and thus, less desirable—slices.
 Beth Comstock, who is in charge of NBC Universal’s Internet-TV efforts, doesn’t think advertising will pay the bills for all shows streamed across the Web.
 “It’s just not possible,” she says.
 “There are not going to be enough advertising dollars in the marketplace.”
 If she’s right, the shortfall in dollars won’t pose a problem just to the television industry.
 It will also be a problem for viewers.
 As Advertising Age columnist Bob Garfield puts it, “Absent vast reservoirs of ad revenue, the risk of program development may well be prohibitive.”
 Rather than sink huge sums into shows that may or may not hit it big, producers may opt for lower-cost alternatives such as game shows and reality series.
 If that happens, Internet TV could mean hundreds of new channels but still nothing on.